jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

 .. note::

-    One may wonder --- is it possible for the value from the ALU to be latched into A, thereby altering the status signals before the value of the status signals can be latched into the flags register?
+    One may wonder --- is it possible for the value from the ALU to be latched into A, thereby altering the status signals, before the value of the status signals can be latched into the flags register?

-    This is not an unreasonable question to ask, and can be addressed by making the addition and subtraction instructions take four clock cycles by adding a new step after the fetch cycle, but before the ALU -> A step:
+    This is not an unreasonable question to ask, and can be addressed by making the addition and subtraction instructions take four clock cycles by adding a new microinstruction after the fetch cycle, but before the ALU -> A
+    step:

         * Fetch (2 cycles)
         * Set subtract if necessary and store the status signals (1 cycle)